Tuesday, 7 October 2008: 8:10 AM

 This lecture will begin with a review of the now-solid evidence for a human influence on the climate of recent decades.
 Such evidence includes instrumental measurements available for the past two centuries, paleoclimate observations spanning more than a millennium, and comparisons of the predictions from computer models with observed patterns of climate change.
 The lecture will then address future likely impacts of human-induced climate change including possible influences on sea level rise, severe weather, and water supply.
 The lecture will conclude with a discussion of possible solutions to the climate change problem.

-See more of: Global Warming Science: Implications for Geoscientists, Educators, and Policy Makers I
+See more from this Session: Global Warming Science: Implications for Geoscientists, Educators, and Policy Makers I